MahtabRanjbar/TumorDetectAI/README.md

     ```

 ## Usage
+1. download pretrained model from [here](https://drive.google.com/drive/folders/1-BRhTeD6o9X4ESZVt4iOavjsfFnOoT_M?usp=sharing) and put in `saved_models` folder

-1. Start the app by running the following command in your terminal:
+2. Start the app by running the following command in your terminal:
     ```sh
     streamlit run src/app.py
     ```

-2. Open your web browser and navigate to `http://localhost:8501`.
+3. Open your web browser and navigate to `http://localhost:8501`.
 This should open the app in your browser.

-3. Upload a Brain MRI image to the app and click the "Predict" button to see the model's prediction. you can use my [sample_images](/sample_data/)
+4. Upload a Brain MRI image to the app and click the "Predict" button to see the model's prediction. you can use my [sample_images](/sample_data/)

-4. If you want to retrain the model, you can execute the following command:
+5. If you want to retrain the model, you can execute the following command:
     ```sh
     python src/main.py
     ```
     consider to first download the data and put in data folder as it is said [here](data/README.md)
-5. for ease of use and not installing all neccessary packages and having no conflict, you can run the  [notebook](notebooks/braintumordetection.ipynb) of project
+6. for ease of use and not installing all neccessary packages and having no conflict, you can run the  [notebook](notebooks/braintumordetection.ipynb) of project

 ## Dataset
 The Brain Tumor Detection dataset from [Kaggle](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection) consists of brain MRI images collected for the purpose of brain tumor detection.
 The dataset has been split into three subsets: train set, validation set, and test set.
 The sizes of each subset are as follows: